 After scouting out several communities that fit your tastes, you can go directly to an agency, which is the easiest way to rent an apartment in China.

 An agency saves you time in having to do all the legwork in finding an available apartment or sifting through all the online listings, many of which are old/fake/redundant.
-Agencies offer their own contract, although as we’ll mention below, these aren’t always the best contracts to use.
+Agencies offer their own contract, although as I’ll mention below, these aren’t always the best contracts to use.

 To find an agency in your area, search online for “zufang zhongjie 租房中介”, or ask a local colleague or friend if they know of any reputable agencies in your area.